zylo117/Yet-Another-EfficientDet-Pytorch/readme.md

     python train.py -c 0 --batchsize 12

 ## 3.b.
-Train a custom dataset from scratch.
+Train a custom dataset from scratch

     # train efficientdet-d1 on a custom dataset
     # with batchsize 8 and learning rate 1e-5